 Increasing access to affordable health insurance options may also increase access to and use of healthcare services.
-The cost of care (including clinical visits, procedures, and co-pays) is often cited as a barrier to care, and when cost is eliminated the barrier is also eliminated.
-Further, limitations in insurance coverage 103-105 and insurance requirements 104,106 may impact cost of care.
-Individuals may also experience gaps in their coverage in the form of prohibitively high deductibles, 107 service exclusions, 107-109 or other practices that limit access to services.
-Health Benefit Exchange has also reported that, in Washington, premiums and deductibles continue to rise each year and, even with insurance, consumers do not access care due to high cost-sharing and deductibles.
-68 rates of health insurance coverage have increased since the passage of the ACA, studies have found that cost of care remained a barrier even for individuals with public or private health insurance coverage.
-For example, the Washington State TAKE CHARGE program was created in 2001 to expand Medicaid coverage for family planning services to families living at or below 200% of the federal poverty level.
-In 2015, the program completed a survey of 338 women enrolled in TAKE CHARGE to determine the reasons women remained in TAKE CHARGE after the implementation of the ACA.
-Women reported staying on TAKE CHARGE because of the lack of employer-sponsored health insurance and cost of other insurance options.
+The cost of care (including clinical visits, procedures, and co-pays) is often cited as a barrier to care, and when cost is eliminated the barrier is also eliminated.116-118 Further, limitations in insurance coverage119-121 and insurance requirements^{120,122} may impact cost of care.^{47,69,72} Individuals may also experience gaps in their coverage in the form of prohibitively high deductibles,123 service exclusions,123-125 or other practices that limit access to services.
+Health Benefit Exchange has also reported that, in Washington, premiums and deductibles continue to rise each year and, even with insurance, consumers do not access care due to high cost-sharing and deductibles.80 A 2020 study by the Urban Institute found that approximately 23.2% of individuals who are postpartum reported having unmet physical or mental health care needs due to cost in the past year, and about 50% reported feeling worried about being able to pay a medical bill.19

+A 2016 report to Congress by the U.S. Agency for Healthcare Research and Quality concluded that 70% of care affordability measures have not changed since 2010 and inequities in care persist for low socioeconomic and uninsured populations in all healthcare priority areas.126 While rates of health insurance coverage have increased since the passage of the ACA, studies have found that cost of care remained a barrier even for individuals with public or private health insurance coverage.^{73,102} For example, the Washington State TAKE CHARGE program was created in 2001 to expand Medicaid coverage for family planning services to families living at or below 200% of the federal poverty level.127 In 2015, the program completed a survey of 338 women enrolled in TAKE CHARGE to determine the reasons women remained in TAKE CHARGE because of the lack of employer-sponsored health insurance and cost of other insurance options.127